my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

     -   Headington RA from London Rd to A40W, 1st exit, do not indicate left.
 You are on the dual carriageways already.
 Not a slip road.
 So do not indicate right.
 -   Bus pulling out.
 Either give way or overtake.
 Once made the decision, must follow.
 Don't swerve and change your decision at last moment.
 -   Don't ride on the cycle lane when road is wide (Marston Ln coming off A40W).
+-   Don't forget to change to 2nd gear when doing junctions, roundabouts.
+Gives you more control.
 -   Wing mirrors shouldn't be too low.
 Leave a decent triangle.
-Mount the curb is a fail, while a wide gap, you can fix it.
+Mounting the curb is a fail, while a wide gap, you can fix it.